rustyshakelford2/LavaFurnace/readme.txt

 Example above.

 New in version 1.3 is the ability to customize what blocks your furnace uses for construction.
-Valid blocks are in a seperate file located in the zip file this plugin came in.
+Valid blocks are in a separate file located in the zip file this plugin came in.
 Lava Furnace will use large production chests if turned on in config.
 If you set a cook time faster then normal.
-Then you can not use alternate fuels in the furnace as still recieve the enhanced cook time.
+Then you can not use alternate fuels in the furnace as still receive the enhanced cook time.
 IE. If you set cook time to 4x as fast and put coal into the lava furnace.
 You will only get normal cook times.
 Remove the coal.
 4x as fast cook time.
-Capitilization of the permissions nodes have been removed.
+Capitalization of the permissions nodes have been removed.
 Please make the necessary changes.
 LavaFurnace should now be lavafurnace.

 New in version 1.2 are the production chests.
 These chests are optional addons to the lavafurnace.
 If a user has permission and the server has this function enabled you may place a chest to either